 One of the most respected researchers on hydration, Dr. Tim Noakes, studied the effects of thousands of endurance athletes and noted that the front-runners typically tend to dehydrate, while overhydration occurs most often among middle to back-of-the-pack athletes.
 Both conditions lead to hyponatremia (low blood sodium), but through different processes.
 Excess water consumption causes what is known as dilutional hyponatremia, or an overly diluted level of sodium and electrolytes in the blood.
 This is as bad as underhydrating in regards to increased potential for muscular cramping, but has the added disadvantages of stomach discomfort, bloating, and extra urine output.
 And, as mentioned earlier, in some unfortunate circumstances, excess hydration can lead to severe physiological circumstances, including death.

-Unfortunately, endurance athletes too often adopt the if a little is good, a lot is better approach.
+Unfortunately, endurance athletes too often adopt the if a little is good, a lot is better cycling nutrition approach.
 This can lead to significant problems when you’re trying to meet your hydration requirements.
 All it takes is one poor performance or DNF due to cramping and you start thinking, Hmm, maybe I didn’t drink enough.
 Next thing you know, you’re drinking so much water and fluids that your thirst is quenched but your belly is sloshing and you’re still cramping.
 Remember, both undersupply and oversupply of fluid will get you in trouble.

 How much should one drink?
 One expert, Dr. Ian Rogers, suggests that between 500-750 milliliters/ hr (about 17-25 fluid ounces/ hr) will fulfill most athletes’ hydration requirements under most conditions.
 I believe all athletes would benefit from what Dr. Rogers says: Like most things in life, balance is the key and the balance is likely to be at a fluid intake not much above 500 milliliters (about 17 ounces) per hour in most situations, unless predicted losses are very substantial.